Last Updated on September 15, 2023 by Mark Ursell

-In this article, I show three strategies using the Ichimoku trading system.
-In fact, because the system is so versatile, I look at three different Ichimoku trading strategies.
+In this article, I show three Ichimoku trading strategies.
 I then show you the results of how these trading strategies perform on the EUR/USD forex pair.
 You can also watch a video of me demonstrating the strategies.

 I carried out these analyses to find out how good the Ichimoku system is at identifying trends.
-The trading strategies are simple and do not require any judgement or unique interpretation.
+The trading strategies are mechanical and do not require any judgement or unique interpretation.

 Conversion and Base Line